alezm00/Miclic/Steam/description.md

 [h1]Support[/h1]

-For any problem you can leave a comment or add me on Discord i will respond as soon as possible [B]alezm#4179[/B]
+If you run into any issues, feel free to leave a comment or add me on Discord — I’ll respond as soon as possible:
+[B]alezm#4179 (old discord format)[/B]
+[B]alezm[/B]

 [url=https://alezm.io/]alezm.io[/url]
-[url=https://www.paypal.me/alezm00]Donations are well accepted thx love u[/url]
+[url=https://www.paypal.me/alezm00]Support me on PayPal[/url] – donations are very appreciated, love you!